john-cd/rust_howto/bk/src/categories/hardware-support/processor.md

 ### Inline Assembly

-You can use inline assembly in Rust with the asm! macro, but it's generally discouraged unless absolutely necessary for performance reasons.
+You can use inline [assembly][p-assembly] in Rust with the asm! macro, but it's generally discouraged unless absolutely necessary for performance reasons.
 It makes code less portable.

 ### Compiler Intrinsics